fattjake/inspirationTalk/Inspiration.md

 ![](inspiration-images/highwire-Chris Phutully Flickr.jpg)

 ^ But I believe that there are opportunities waiting for us.
 We'll have the chance to surpise and amaze ourselves.

-But, the only way to enjoy some achievements is to put yourself into those scary situations where you feel like you don’t what you’re doing, where you’re struggling, where you’re aspiring toward a higher level.
+^ But, the only way to enjoy some achievements is to put yourself into those scary situations where you feel like you don’t what you’re doing, where you’re struggling, where you’re aspiring toward a higher level.
 That’s how we stretch ourselves, develop new skills, and encounter lands.

-^ I’m finding that some of my best experiences are things I didn’t know I wanted, and only came through pushing myself into my discomfort zone.

 ---